Parents who have spent the last few years shelling out money for their kids’ schooling can finally sigh relief now that they’re done with college.

 50.6% of respondents said they rely on family support to meet their financial needs, while 17.4% reported borrowing money from other sources.
 Even among those who are employed, 48.9% still receive financial assistance from relatives.

 Most participants, 98%, hoped to achieve financial independence within ten years.
 A tiny number said they were unlikely ever to be independent financially.
 This percentage had increased from 0.6% two years earlier, making the researchers believe that college graduates are growing more pessimistic about their ability to support themselves over time.

 The study authors found that these results show a change in what it means to be an “adult.”
 They suggest that feeling like a grown-up is possible even when someone is financially dependent on their parents.

 Some parents of recent college graduates are now having to support their children financially while also transitioning into retirement themselves, which can have negative implications.

-If you’re looking to move out of your parents’ house or give your child financial independence, look no further.
-We have all the information and resources you need to make the transition as smooth as possible.
+If you want to move out of your parent’s house or give your child financial independence, look no further.
+We have all the information and resources you need to smooth the transition.

 This article was originally published on LearnVest.

 [Related: The 8 Biggest Professional Mistakes Millennials Make – LEVO]